Updated May 10, 2023

 The Bash Shell

 The Bash Shell scripting program is a high-level scripting language similar to that of Python.
 But if you have any experience with Python before, then you will actually find that Bash Shell Scripting is far easier than any other scripting language.
-One can write scripts in bash much faster than in C, C++, Java or Python.
-The default terminal in today’s most Linux environment, say for eg:- Ubuntu, Linux Mint Cinnamon/ Rafaela, Fedora, Arch Linux or any other debian environment consists of Bash as the default Shell.
+One can write scripts in bash much faster than in C, C++, Java, or Python.
+The default terminal in today’s most Linux environments says, for e.g.:- Ubuntu, Linux Mint Cinnamon/ Rafaela, Fedora, Arch Linux, or any other Debian environment, consists of Bash as the default Shell.
 You can, however, check all the shell environments present in your system by typing the following in the default Terminal:-

 |$ cat /etc/shells|

 The ‘cat’ syntax is used to read text files.
 The shell file within the etc. directory stores the types of shell scripting programs in a Linux, Unix, or Debian environment.
 Each shell has its own unique set of syntaxes and its own set of built-in functions.
-The DOS or windows also have their own shell known as the infamous ‘command prompt’ or the ‘powershell’ from windows 8.1 onwards, but it is still not as powerful as the bash.
-The cat syntax will give you the list of shells available on the system, however to find the default shell or to check the current using shell, one can use the following syntax in the Shell Scripting Terminal:-
+The DOS or Windows also have their own shell known as the infamous ‘command prompt’ or the ‘PowerShell’ from Windows 8.1 onwards, but it is still not as powerful as the bash.
+The cat syntax will give you the list of shells available on the system; however, to find the default shell or to check the current using shell, one can use the following syntax in the Shell Scripting Terminal:-

 |$ echo $SHELL|

-The ‘echo’ syntax is used to print any statement.
+In Shell Scripting, the ‘echo’ syntax is used to print any statement.
 The ‘SHELL’ variable is assigned to print the current shell in the given example.
 The dollar sign after ‘echo’ is used to represent the variable in the script.